Citizen Advisory Boards and Committees

 The purpose of the Santa Rosa County Local Mitigation Strategy Task Force is to decrease the vulnerability of the citizens, governments, businesses and institutions of Santa Rosa County to the future human, economic and environmental costs of natural, technological and societal disasters.
 To this end, the task force develops, monitors, implements, and maintains a comprehensive plan for hazard mitigation.
-Funding for the prevention and recovery from disasters from the state and federal government is directly linked to the existence of this task force and the work that it accomplishes throughout the county to mitigate the impact of disasters.
+Funding for the prevention and recovery from disasters from the state and the federal government is directly linked to the existence of this task force and the work that it accomplishes throughout the county to mitigate the impact of disasters.

 Membership in the task force is open to all jurisdictions, organizations and individuals supporting its purposes.
 The task force shall be guided by a decision-making and voting body called the steering committee.
 The steering committee, as described within the local mitigation strategy by-laws, includes one resident “seat” and two Homeowners Association Representative seats.
 Membership is accomplished through the completion of a member information form.
-The member information form should be submitted to the task force support staff for a signature of acknowledgement by the current task force chair.
-Approval of steering committee members is subject to approval by majority vote of the existing steering committee membership.
+The member information form should be submitted to the task force support staff for a signature of acknowledgment by the current task force chair.
+Approval of steering committee members is subject to approval by a majority vote of the existing steering committee membership.
 A database of members and contact information will be maintained by the task force support staff.

 Local Option Sales Tax Oversight Committee